 The 12" cover art work by Tiziana Dell'Aere for Eagles in the Night is quite interesting too and probably ups the value as quite a few collectors I've come in contact with are quite partial to picture sleeves.
 Especially those who collect Italo Disco.

 My love for Italo Disco came quite late in life.
 Because at the time going out in Rome in the 80's that's the music I heard in clubs and most nights it didn't seem quite so remarkable to me.
 But now considering how coveted and rare many of these tracks have become and then reading about how many of them had a strong influence on early house music and were staples on the legendary WBMX of Chicago, I realize that I really was quite fond of them after all.
 It's just that here in Italy in many cases they were simply Top 40 radio fodder so they seemed quite common.

-But as of late, I've become a rabid collector of Italo mp3's.
+But in the past decade I've become a rabid collector of Italo mp3's.
 I guess because I've already accumulated so many of the disco and morning music ones that I wanted to get.
 Also due to the fact that for several years Italo disco labels like il discotto, Memory, Time, Market, Baby and others were quite prolific it would be almost impossible to know the majority of the releases.
 Many fell by the wayside during that period and many others were licensed by ZYX records in Germany and those got promoted heavily even though in many cases they were not the best ones.